dashpay/docs/docs/user/masternodes/setup-hpmn.rst

 Masternode registration
 =======================

-DIP003 introduced several changes to how a masternode is set up and operated.
-These changes and the three keys required for the different masternode roles are described briefly under :ref:`dip3-changes` in this documentation.
+The three keys required for the different masternode roles are described briefly under :ref:`mn-concepts` in this documentation.

 Option 1: Registering from a hardware wallet
 --------------------------------------------